atperry7/pup_gearswap/README.md

 - //gs c predict

 ## Pet Mode:
-This will allow you to cycle between different modes for your pet.

 This will change the mode of the pet and the style of the pet.
-Current Modes: TANK, DD, Mage

 #### Current Styles:
 | Modes | Styles |||||